thewca/wca-registration/README.md

 ## Tests and API Docs

+### Running Tests

+Connect to the docker container, then use one of the following:
+- All tests: `bundle exec rspec`
+- A specific folder only: `bundle exec rspec spec/requests/registrations/{file-name}`
+- Only success or fail tests in a specific file: `bundle exec rspec spec/requests/registrations/{file-name} -e "{success or fail}`

 ### RSwag and SwaggerUI

 We use [RSwag](https://github.com/rswag/RSwag) to generate the API docs from the structure of our spec (test) files.